Human rights in North Korea

-The human rights record of North Korea is often considered to be the worst in the world and has been globally condemned, with the United Nations, the European Union and groups such as Human Rights Watch all critical of the country's record.
-Most international human rights organizations consider North Korea to have no contemporary parallel with respect to violations of liberty.
+The human rights record of the Democratic People's Republic of Korea is often considered to be the worst in the world and has been globally condemned, with the United Nations and groups such as Human Rights Watch and Freedom House having condemned it.
+Amnesty International considers North Korea to have no contemporary parallel with respect to violations of liberty.

-Western human rights groups such as Amnesty International and nations such as the United States have asserted that, in practice, there is no right to free speech, and the only media providers that are deemed legal are those operated by the government in North Korea.
-According to reports from Amnesty International and the U.S. Committee for Human Rights in North Korea, by 2017 an estimated 200,000 prisoners were incarcerated in camps that are dedicated to political crimes, and subjected to forced labour, physical abuse, and execution.
+Free speech for citizens is virtually nonexistent, with only media providers operated by the government being legal.
+According to reports from Amnesty International and the U.S. Committee for Human Rights in North Korea, by 2017 an estimated 200,000 prisoners were incarcerated in camps that were dedicated to political crimes, and were subjected to forced labour, physical abuse, torture, and execution.

 The North Korean government strictly monitors the activities of foreign visitors.
-Aid workers are subjected to considerable scrutiny and they are also excluded from places and regions which the government does not want them to enter.
-Since citizens cannot freely leave the country, it is mainly from stories of refugees and defectors that the nation's human rights record has been constructed.
+Even aid workers are subjected to considerable scrutiny and are excluded from certain places and regions the government does not want them to enter.
+Since North Korean citizens cannot travel freely through their own country, let alone travel abroad, the nation's human rights record has mostly been constructed from stories from refugees and defectors.
 The government's position, expressed through the Korean Central News Agency, is that international criticism of its human rights record is a pretext for overthrowing its Juche-based system, while the abuses of its critics go unpunished.

 The General Assembly of the United Nations has since 2003 annually adopted a resolution condemning the country's human rights record.
-The latest resolution of December 19, 2011, passed by a vote of 123–16 with 51 abstentions, urged the government in Pyongyang to end its "systematic, widespread and grave violations of human rights", which included public executions and arbitrary detentions.
+The resolution of December 19, 2011, passed by a vote of 123–16 with 51 abstentions, urged the government in Pyongyang to end its "systematic, widespread and grave violations of human rights", which included public executions and arbitrary detentions.
 North Korea rejected the resolution, saying it was politically motivated and based upon untrue fabrications.
-In February 2014, a UN special commission published a detailed, 400-page account based on first-hand testimonies documenting "unspeakable atrocities" committed in the country.
+In February 2014, a UN special commission published a detailed, 400-page account based on first-hand testimonies documenting "unspeakable atrocities" committed by the North Korean regime.